 - Paper coffee cups: The same is true with paper coffee cups.
 These may be waxed or lined with paper.
 Sometimes coffee cups will be marked compostable.
 This often means that they are lined with a thin layer of compostable plastic.
 But beware, as this plastic will often only compost in industrial composting facilities.
 Again, best to keep these out of the compost.

 - Drier lint: Some people choose to collect and compost lint from their driers.
 Whilst this may seem preferable to putting it into the garbage, don’t forget that many clothes contain plastic.
-The lint in tumble driers will therefore contain plastic microfibers and should not be added to your compost unless all of your clothes are purely natural materials.
+The lint in tumble driers will therefore contain plastic microfibers and should not be added to your compost unless all of your clothes are purely natural materials such as linen, cotton (such as these types of women’s underwear) and hemp fabrics.

 - Household dust: Similarly, sweepings from the floor and the contents of your vacuum cleaner will contain plastic microfibers from clothing, carpets and soft furnishings, as well as other airborne microplastics.
 Avoid adding household dust and sweepings to your compost.